m-reza-rahman/jakartaee-azure/paas/README.md

 # Deploying a Jakarta EE Application on Azure using PaaS
-This demo shows how you can deploy a Jakarta EE application to Azure using managed Boss EAP.
+This demo shows how you can deploy a Jakarta EE application to Azure using managed JBoss EAP.
 The following is how you run the demo.

 ## Setup
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).